 DUTIES AND RESPONSIBILITIES:

 Develops and implements educational plans and activities to meet each individual family’s needs according to the Creative Curriculum and the Parents as Teachers model.

 Works with families on a scheduled one-on-one weekly basis in their homes for at least 90 minutes, and during two monthly group socialization activities with all the families assigned.

-Encourages parents involvement in and supports planning of monthly Parent Committee meetings
+Encourages parent involvement in and supports planning of monthly Parent Committee meetings.

 Administers and interprets development assessment tools to assigned children within the required time frame, maintaining detailed, written documentation.

 Documents children’s growth and development using written observations, photography and assessment tools.

 Utilizes developmental screening tools to determine individual needs of children and assists in individualizing curriculum.

 Assists parents in identifying and fully utilizing available community resources.
 Utilizes the assistance of the Family Support Staff, Mental Health Clinicians, and other professionals to refer parents as needed.